krishnapatidar20/Ai-Persona/README.md

 This is the Ai persona of Hitesh Sir and Piyush Sir.
 You can interact with them here
 [Visit Live Demo](https://persona11.netlify.app/)
-Actually i m using gemini free tier and i hv excided daily limit so can u provide review on 7 or 8 july

 ---

 ## Features